 So part of my childhood trauma developed from my four narcissistic parents' anger problems.
 My mother and stepmother were often passive-aggressively angry, resentful and sullen.
 My mother masked hers with a veneer of "Christian holiness" that cracked and spewed toxins when she didn't get her way.
 So I gave her her way all the time in all things.
 Not to protect myself.
 I was taught that to do that was selfish.
 To help her maintain her narcissistic fantasies that wrong was right for her.
 (It took me all my life to realize that's what I was doing.)
 Consequently, she didn't look angry, except in private.

 I placated my stepmother because my dad made me run interference and would triangulate me against her.
 Actually, they all exploited my good nature and scapegoated me.
 My mom pitted her boyfriend against me.
 He was viciously, bullyingly angry and would goad and mock, lie about things I'd supposedly done and then attack me.
 And my mother went right along with this.
-She'd tell him things about me that would provoke his rage.
+She'd make up lies or say things about me in such a way that she knew would provoke his rage.

 And it's also weird because the placating (fawning) involved dancing attendance on them, parenting them, doing the majority of their work and caring for their children like a parent.
 So I was both the problem and the solution to the problem.
 I know, it doesn't make sense to me either.